West Gate Bridge: Cause

 The Royal Commission concluded on 14 July 1971.
 It attributed the failure of the bridge to two causes: the structural design by designers Freeman Fox & Partners, and an unusual method of construction by World Services and Construction, the original contractors for the project.

 On the day of the collapse, there was a difference in camber of 11.4 cm between two half-girders at the west end of the span which needed to be joined.
-It was proposed that the higher one be weighted down with 10 concrete blocks, each weighing 8 tonnes (8.8 short tons), which were located on-site.
+It was proposed that the higher one be weighted down with 10 concrete blocks, each weighing 8 t, which were located on-site.
 The weight of those blocks caused the span to buckle, which was a sign of structural failure.
 The longitudinal joining of the half-girders was partially complete when orders were given to remove the buckle by unbolting the upper flange along the splice between boxes 4 and 5, allowing the plates forming the upper flange to slide over one another.
 The removal of the bolts created a stress concentration that the bridge could not withstand, owing to inadequate factors of safety in the design.
 The bridge collapsed approximately an hour later.

+The disaster shifted the balance of industrial relations in Australia.
+Subsequently, unions pushed for stronger roles in safety negotiations, statutory occupational health and safety committees, and mandatory site inspections involving worker representatives.
+Safety training, incident reporting and grief counselling became integral parts of workplace management.
+In the decades since, these reforms have saved countless lives on Australian building sites.